njoy/pgixml-adapter/README.md

 ```

 # License
 The code contained in this directory is covered by the license contained in the [LICENSE](LICENSE) file.
-The code in the `src` directory is covered by it's own [LICENSE](src/LICENSE.rst).
+The code in the `src` directory is covered by it's own  license which is at the end of the [README file](src/README.md).